-Imagine being in North Korea, and how sceptical would you be of what you witness every day?
-Is the Kim family's rule the most powerful god on the planet?
-Is South Korea a bad place due to America’s evil?
-Is it possible that people will be grateful for this dictatorship?
+Imagine being in North Korea.
+How skeptical would you be of what you witness every day?
+Is the Kim family's rule divine?
+Is South Korea evil due to American influence?
+Could people possibly be grateful for this dictatorship?

 Understanding life in North Korea becomes easier after watching interviews with defectors like Park Yeon-mi.
 Her book "To Live" describes the abysmal conditions in the country.
 While you might already be aware that North Korea is a challenging place to live, comprehending the extent of its hardships based solely on facts and figures is difficult.

 Living in the developed world provides a completely different perspective.
 It’s important to realize that North Korea lacks basic freedoms, such as electricity, freedom of speech, and press freedom.
 One needs compassion to truly grasp the plight of North Koreans.

 If you were born in such a restricted environment, would you question this parallel universe?
 I hope not, because questioning the legitimacy of the Kim family's rule could lead to severe consequences, including imprisonment for you, your family, and future generations.

 What would happen if you started wondering why China, just across the river, always seems bright while North Korea is submerged in darkness?
 Merely expressing such thoughts could be dangerous.
 You might be reported to the secret police by friends or neighbors, especially if you were caught consuming foreign media.
 The result could be years in prison.

 Being skeptical and thinking about how to sell products at a higher price—essentially thinking like a capitalist—could be considered a violation of communist beliefs.
 Since all property is state-owned, even your act of selling is illegal.
 Shockingly, even your waste is considered state property, to be used as fertilizer.